 Not Your Grandfather's CAPA

 Pendy, who is the sponsor for #makeCAPAcool, drafted her colleague Kathryn Merrill into the 30-person-strong group as project chair.
-Merrill is Medtronic's senior lean sigma manager.
+Merrill is is director of Medtronic's quality/regulatory program.

 "We obviously have a really challenging goal: to reduce patient risk, improve CAPA effectiveness and reduce the burden it requires to actually make quality improvements," Merrill said at the Case for Quality forum.